NanoSim/Porto/softtools/examples/softshell/registerentity/README.md

 # Register metadata.

-portoshell can run a script with arguments given it contains a function:
+softshell can run a script with arguments given it contains a function:

 	__main__ = function (args) {
 		...